- Why should I subscribe to Civil Beat?

 - If you have tried the things above and things still don’t seem to look right, email us at firstname.lastname@example.org with your username (email address) and the page you’re trying to access and we’ll do our best to work with you to figure things out!

-- Enter your email address and click on "Recover Password."
+Enter your email address and click on “Get New Password.”

-To view your account information and to see when your subscription expires, simply click on your email address displayed in the top left-hand corner of our site.
+To view your account information and to see when your subscription expires, simply click on “My Account” — the red button on the top of the homepage.
 This will take you to your account page, where you can view your information and manage your account.

 - Sign in to your Civil Beat account